Down (Jay Sean song): Chart performance

 On the Recorded Music NZ, "Down" debuted at number 18, and after six weeks the song peaked at number two (where it spent four weeks) for the week of 5 November 2009.
-On Sverigetopplistan, "Down" debuted at number 52 and, in its second week, and peaked at number 29, beginning on 5 November 2009, where it spent ten weeks at that position.
+On Sweden's Sverigetopplistan, "Down" debuted at number 52 and, in its second week, and peaked at number 29, beginning on 5 November 2009, where it spent ten weeks at that position.
 In Switzerland, for the week of 8 October 2009, the song debuted on the Swiss Music Charts at number 65 and peaked at number 57 five weeks later.
 The single debuted at number nine on 22 October 2009, on the Norwegian Singles Chart and peaked at number five two weeks later.
 In the UK, "Down" entered and peaked at number three on the UK Singles Chart and spent one week at number one on the UK R&B Chart.
 It is his highest-charting single in the UK since "Stolen" charted at number four in 2004.

 On the Austrian Singles Chart, "Down" debuted at number 70 for the week beginning of 5 November 2009, and peaked at number 52.
 On the Australian ARIA Charts, the song debuted at number nine that same week and peaked at number two three weeks later.
 On the Belgian Singles Chart, the song peaked at number two.
 The song debuted at number nine on the European Hot 100 and number 94 on the Japan Hot 100 during the week dated 9 November 2009, and peaked at number 79 on the week dated 6 March 2010.
-The song debuted on the French SNEP chart at number 19 on 27 February 2010.
+The song debuted on the French SNEP chart at number 19 on 27 February 2010 then peaked at number 17, becoming Sean's second top twenty and Lil Wayne's fourth in France.